munificent/game-programming-patterns/book/double-buffer.markdown

     *   *Swapping can take more time.* This, of course, is the big negative point.
 Our swap operation now means copying the entire buffer in memory.
-If the buffer is large, like an entire framebuffer, it can a signficant chunk of time to do this.
+If the buffer is large, like an entire framebuffer, it can take a significant chunk of time to do this.
 Since nothing can read or write to *either* buffer while this is happening, that's a big limitation.